-Word of advice: Many Europeans head out for their own vacation during August, so be aware that some businesses might be shuttered when you are calling.
+Word of advice: Many Europeans head out for their own holiday during August, so be aware that some businesses might be closed when you are calling.
 As crowds thicken over the summer, especially at popular tourist attractions, pickpockets will be on the prowl -- be smart about your belongings.

 Why: September is often hailed as the ultimate month for shoulder season travel, and rightly so.
 Cruising just after the peak of summer is a fantastic way to ride the coattails of great weather while avoiding the densest crowds.
 Sailing prices also begin to dip.

-Temperature: Early fall is the perfect time to visit the Western Mediterranean, but the further the dates are toward October, the chillier it can get.
-Nighttime temperatures begin to drop into the low 50s come October, while daytime highs vary and might still reach the 70s.
+Temperature: Early autumn is the perfect time to visit the Western Mediterranean, but the further the dates are toward October, the chillier it can get.
+Nighttime temperatures begin to drop to around 10-15C come October, while daytime highs vary and might still reach the 20s.